The Foreign National Prisoner Guide defines a foreign national prisoner as:

 A calming presence

-Particularly for those in custody for the first time, FN reps provide the peer mentorship needed to settle into the prison grounds – from understanding the environment and knowing what services are available, to always having a friendly face available.
-Too often, existing mistrust of the prison system means FNs don’t engage with staff, workshops or other activities, intensifying the isolation,
+Particularly for those in custody for the first time, Foreign National Representatives provide the peer mentorship needed to settle into the prison grounds – from understanding the environment and knowing what services are available, to always having a friendly face available.
+Too often, existing mistrust of the prison system means Foreign Nationals don’t engage with staff, workshops or other activities, intensifying the isolation,

 Having a peer on hand every day to introduce themselves to new arrivals and to point them in the right direction for support is key to ensuring that their first night in the new establishment, or on a new unfamiliar wing is a positive one.
 Reducing this early anxiety keeps prisoners safer and improves the impact of all other services within the prison gates.